HeathmontDataAnalytics/heathmontdataanalytics.github.io/topics/databases.md

 Explain the difference between the `WHERE` and `HAVING` clauses in SQL.

 ### Question 10

+Michael has created a table called `games` with the following columns: `game_id`, `title`, `release_date`, and `genre`.
+He has set the data type of title, release_date and genre to `VARCHAR(400)`.
+After testing, he is confident that the database will function correctly.
+Why might Michael still want to reconsider the design of his database?
+Give two reasons.

+### Question 11

 Describe the results of the following SQL query: